-Since time is of the essence and given the compressed time frame to achieve its requirements under Act 129 of 2008 ("Act 129"), as well as the lead time the Company needs to implement the change, the Company respectfully requests that the Commission resolve issues, if possible, on the basis of comments and replies to comments on the proposed modifications.
+Since time is of the essence and given the compressed time frame to achieve its requirements under Act 129 of 2008 ("Act 129"), as well as the lead time the Company needs to implement the change, the Company respectfully requests that the Commission resolve issues, if possible, on the basis of comments and reply comments on the proposed modifications.
 Consistent with the Commission's actions regarding previous petitions to revise EE&C Plans, PPL Electric respectfully requests that the Commission review and approve the proposed change if no party opposes it or if the parties' comments fail to raise any legitimate issues of law or fact about the proposed change.
-Further, PPL Electric respectfully requests that the Commission
+Further, PPL Electric respectfully requests that the Commission review and approve the proposed change to the EE&C Plan quickly so that the Company can be in a position to continue to comply with its Phase IV Act 129 requirements.

+20. Furthermore, "[t]his petition shall be served on all parties, who will have 30 days to file comments, an answer or both."
+Id.
+Then the parties "have 20 days to file replies, after which the Commission will determine whether to rule on the changes or refer the matter to an Administrative Law Judge for hearings and a recommended decision."
+Id.
 These procedures superseded those previously established for EE&C Plan changes and "apply to all petitions for approval of an EE&C Plan change, other than petitions seeking review under the expedited process" for minor changes.
 Id., p.
 21.